lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 An engineer makes use of lazy instantiation for properties which aren't immediately needed.
 They also prefer complex lazily instantiated properties for subviews of UIKit's views and view controllers, especially over configuring them within view controller's lifecycle methods implementation (a common mistake is to write big and awkward `viewDidLoad()` implementations consisting of the full view controller's initial configuration).

+Conditional code checks "the golden path" (the most probable option) first.
+Inverted checks (like `!incorrect`) are discouraged because of poor readability.
+When both rules appear to be mutually exclusive, an alternative way to write down the flow must be considered.

+**Initialization**

 If initial or constant value of a property doesn't depend on the initializer's parameters, a default value is preferred over setting it within the initialization code.

 `.init()` is not used for initialization: